rstol/md-cv/index.md

 `2016 - 2017`
 **flavourized.**

-> I participated in the _Young Enterprise Switzerland Company Program_ leading the _flavourized._-team of 5 classmates.
-Our startup developed a bottle that made drinking water more fun.
+> I participated in the _Young Enterprise Switzerland Company Program_ and led the _flavourized._-team of five classmates.
+Our start-up developed a reusable bottle that encouraged drinking water by adding extra flavor.
 We raised funds from individual investors and sold directly to customers online and at events using a custom sales booth.

 ## Skills